Hi-Angel/purple-impp/README.md

 # FAQ:

-Q: I'm getting following a build error like this:
+Q: I'm getting a build error like this:

 	FAILED: a@exe/serialize.cpp.o